khalidsaadat/soen341/README.md

 - Pavithra Sivagnanasuntharam - 40117356 - github.com/pavithrasiv
 - Asha Islam - 40051511 - github.com/asha97
 - Zayneb Mehdi - 40109417 - github.com/BrainOverfl0w

-## What is this repository for?
-This repository is going to be used to gather all relevant information regarding our website.
-This includes the information about the teammates, any codes that were written for the website, sprints following the agile methodology, and any other important documents.

-## Technologies Used
-For the front-end, we are going to be using HTML, CSS and JavaScript.
-For the back-end, we are going to be using PHP and SQL.

-## Description, Objective and Core Features of the Project
-The project consists of creating an online shopping website which resembles to the Amazon shopping website.

-The objective of this project is to create a user-friendly website to shop.

-The core features are for a user to be able to browse the website, add items to their cart, and checkout their purchases.

 ## How to run this project?
 This project is built with PHP; hence, it needs an Apache system, such as XAMPP.
 Follow these steps to successfully run this project in your system: